WeboGames/GameLib/README.md

 ### Building GameLib From Scratch (Windows)

-GameLib is a [CakeBuild](https://cakebuild.net/) project.
+GameLib is a CakeBuild project.
 Running the provided build.ps1 script should be enough.
 After which you can add a reference to it in your project.

+## Using GameLib

+Please refer to the [wiki](https://github.com/WeboGames/GameLib/wiki) for explanations on how to use the different modules available in GameLib.

 ### Using with Unity3D